Gwen Marston: Career

 Marston created hundreds of quilts using different techniques: hand and machine piecing, hand and machine applique, and hand and machine quilting.
 Her early quilts were bed-sized.
-The birth of a grandchild inspired her to apply her quilt making skills to children’s books, a technique she shared in her 2002 book Fabric Picture Books.
+The birth of a grandchild inspired her to apply her quilt making skills to children's books, a technique she shared in her 2002 book Fabric Picture Books.
 Later in her career, she was excited by the artistic growth that came from her exploration of making small quilts.
 Her thirtieth book, A Common Thread, provides a retrospective of her contributions to applique, traditional patchwork, her signature liberated patchwork, string quilts, and abstract quilts in solids.
-Solo exhibitions of her work include “37 Sketches: Small Quilt Studies by Gwen Marston” at the Taupo Art Museum in Taupo, New Zealand, “Gwen Marston: Contemporary Quilts” at the Dennos Art Museum in Traverse City, Michigan, and twenty-seven others.
+Solo exhibitions of her work include "37 Sketches: Small Quilt Studies by Gwen Marston" at the Taupo Art Museum in Taupō, New Zealand, "Gwen Marston: Contemporary Quilts" at the Dennos Art Museum in Traverse City, Michigan, and twenty-seven others.